Skip to main content

 How to pre-sell your classes

-Written by Sara Tateno
+Written by Alex Lundberg-Smith

 Updated over a week ago

-1. 'Secret' mode
+1. 'Hidden' mode

 You can set a class to 'Hidden' in Happity to remove it from all of the public facing pages on Happity.
 This will also stop the site from submitting your class info to Google.
-This can be found on the Right Hand side on the admin page for each class:

-2. Who to email
+3. Who to email

 Provided you have uploaded a Privacy Policy, all of your previous customers via Happity will have been asked if they would like to sign up to your newsletter at the point of booking.